medasmarathon/PiazTest/README.md

 - We don't want different users' links to be mixed up together, so I need to have user differentiation.
 For the scope of the project, I don't plan to scaffold a full scale authentication server and all of its authenticate, authorize logic, so decided to go with simple Google sign in on front end.
 - We don't want to restrict user to access the extension functionalities, and as it's just an MVP product, so I just omitted the sign up flow.
 - At this point, I only use user email as user's PII.
 So following KISS and YAGNI principles, just provide an additional `userEmail` column for the `Link` table, instead of spawning another table for storing user details.
 Then update and query links base on user email.
 More complex use cases should be handled later.
+- For frontend: I use simply 1 popup and 1 page for dashboard.
+React Query is chosen as it can be used to manage server state effectively.
+MUI for its ready, customizable components, also MUI provides DataGrid component which I make use for the link dashboard.
+- Google sign in implemented and user data is saved to Sync Storage so user can view their own saved selection from whichever browser/ machine (as long as it is chrome-based and signed in with their account)

 ## Database Setup